seiya1223/techcasestudies/_posts/2016-06-30-orckestra.md

 As the current OCC platform has grown to support many use cases over time, Microservices are the right next step to break out the complexity into a set of smaller deployable pieces.
 Orckestra is now delivering new services as Microservices and over time will convert some of their existing services to microservices that they can ship separately as well.
 We also spent some time investigating containerization of those independent components.
 Indeed, this would further reduce the lead time by addressing several pain points:

 * Ensuring integration tests are running in a production-like environment.
-Also, a significant cause of scrap rate for integration tests is due to heterogeneous environments.
 * Faster deployments.
 Only the image of the component that was updated needs to be redeployed.
 * Easier scaling in production.
 With tools such as Docker Swarm, scaling becomes almost painless (for stateless components).
 * Greater flexibility of integration and QA environments deployment.
 Provisioning and de-provisioning of environments become an extremely fast process.